hazelcast/hazelcast-jet-reference-manual/docs/400_Hazelcast_Jet_101_-_Word_Counting_Batch_Job/200_Implementing_and_Running_the_DAG.md

 ```

 These two instances should automatically discover each other using IP
 multicast and form a cluster.
-You should see log output similar to the
+You should see a log output similar to the
 following:

 ```